 ‘No Mississippi’ (written by Gary Nichols, Kris Bergsnes and John Paul White)

-By 2005, Andy Griggs had left RCA Nashville Records' roster, due to creative differences over his artistic control.
+By 2005, Andy Griggs had left the roster at RCA Nashville Records, due to creative differences over his artistic control.

 It was also in 2005 when Andy Griggs decided to change things when he signed with a new label, Montage Music Group, where he was offered more creative freedom than he had enjoyed at RCA Nashville Records.